Web page interaction in Python

 .

-Installed module manually
+Install module manually

-If the example above is stored in a file webinteraction-example.wia
+script example above is stored in a file webinteraction-example.wia

 it can be executed using the following command: